 TGbe editor: Please update the title of 35.3.11 as shown below:

-35.3.11 Multi-link procedures for channel switching, extended channel switching, and channel quieting
+35.3.11 Multi-link procedures for (extended) channel switching and channel quieting

 TGbe editor: Please update the 1st sentence of the 8th paragraph [starting on P539L41 in TGbe D3.1] in this subclause as follows:

-For the example shown in Figure 35-17 (Example of an AP carrying a Quiet element to signal channel quieting on another link), AP 1 and AP 2 are two APs affiliated with an AP MLD that operate on Link 1 and Link 2, respectively.
+Figure 35-17 (Example of an AP carrying a Quiet element to signal channel quieting on another link) illustrates two APs, AP 1 and AP 2, that are affiliated with the same AP MLD and operate on Link 1 and Link 2, respectively.

 TGbe editor: Please update the 1st sentence of the 9th paragraph [starting on P540L26 in TGbe D3.1] in this subclause as follows:

-For the example shown in Figure 35-18 (Example of an AP carrying a Channel Switch Announcement element to signal channel switching on another link), AP 1 and AP 2 are two APs affiliated with an AP MLD that operate on Link 1 and Link 2, respectively.
+Figure 35-18 (Example of an AP carrying a Channel Switch Announcement element to signal channel switching on another link) illustrates two APs, AP 1 and AP 2, that are affiliated with the same AP MLD and operate on Link 1 and Link 2, respectively.

 TGbe editor: After the above two updates have been performed, please move the following from this subclause